 Tropes associated with Annie:

-- Everything's Better with Rainbows: A couple of her attacks has this.
+- Everything's Better with Rainbows: A couple of her attacks have rainbows.

 - Space Zone: Her super throw takes her opponent there where they fall continuously in wraparound effect.
 In the Power Instinct 2 arcade version, the background is instead a warping version of the stage they fight in whenever the super throw is successfully performed.
 In the PlayStation version, the background becomes a seizure pattern of different colors instead.